harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz/iac-scans-with-wiz.md

 	Do the following:

-	1. Add a CI Build or Security stage to your pipeline.
+	1. Add a Security, Build, or Infrastructure stage to your pipeline.
 	2. Add a Wiz step to the stage.

 <br/>